Gippsland coastal forest — Victoria’s dog-friendly heartland

 Victorian holiday parks where your dog is welcome

-Surf Coast, Great Ocean Road, High Country, Gippsland, and Mornington Peninsula caravan parks across Victoria that take dogs — with a stronger pet-friendly cabin cohort than any other state.
-Compare amenities, check each park’s pet policy, and book your stay on Total Parks.
+Caravan parks that take dogs right across Victoria — the Surf Coast, Great Ocean Road, High Country, Gippsland, and Mornington Peninsula — and more dog-friendly cabins than any other state.
+Compare parks, check the pet policy, and book your stay on Total Parks.

 Image: Visit Victoria

 The catch is Parks Victoria.
-Like New South Wales, the state’s national-park network is almost entirely dog-prohibited — dogs are excluded from nearly every national-park campground, trail, and day-use area Parks Victoria operates.
-Several state forests and a small number of regional parks permit dogs on lead, but the practical dog-traveller inventory is private holiday parks, not public conservation land.
-Every park listed below is a private operator that explicitly welcomes dogs.
+As in New South Wales, dogs are kept out of nearly every national-park campground, trail, and day-use area in the state.
+A few state forests and regional parks allow dogs on lead, but for a dog-friendly trip you will be staying in private holiday parks, not on public conservation land.
+Every park listed below is privately run and welcomes dogs.

 Pet-Friendly Holiday Parks in Victoria